RPiks/pico-hf-oscillator/README.md

 of generated frequency.
 The practical resolution will be quite the same - far below 1 Hz.
 Such solution completely cover all HF and VHF band up to ~233 MHz.

+# Console
+It is possible to work without compling the sources: load .uf2 to the Pico and start minicom serial console via USB: minicom -D /dev/ttyACM0
+Enter the command 'HELP' in the console.
+Follow instructions.
+Here is an example: https://www.youtube.com/watch?v=np87nLzC88o

 # Tests of RF spectrum quality
 Sweep test: https://youtu.be/nYC1VDBiz4o
 Pseudorandom MFSK test: https://www.youtube.com/shorts/CEPW8hwlG7k